CropCraft: Complete Structural Characterization of Crop Plants From Images: Inverse Procedural Modeling for Crops

 \paragraph{Lateral Profile Term.} The lateral profile term $L_{\text{lateral}}$ is essentially the same as the depth profile term but for $y$-coordinate absolute values instead of $z$-coordinates.
 This term helps to constrain the extent to which the canopy spreads out on the ground, which the depth profile is mostly invariant to.
 We do not include another term for the $x$-coordinate because the $x$-axis is aligned with the planting rows, making the distribution close to uniform.

-\paragraph{Depth Derivative Term.} To capture more information about surface normals, we include a loss $L_{\text{sobel}}$ on (histograms of) magnitudes of Sobel derivatives of the depth maps.
+\paragraph{Depth Derivative Term.} To capture more information about surface normals, we include another L2 loss $L_{\text{sobel}}$ on (histograms of) magnitudes of Sobel derivatives of the depth maps.
 We sum absolute values of the Sobel derivatives in both directions with a kernel size of 3.

 \paragraph{Mask Area Term.} The final term is a squared-error on the foreground mask area:

 Our final loss is a weighted combination of the above terms: